JohannesRgnr/STM32F769I-Disco-Synth/readme.md

-A simple project to experiment with the SAI device and some audio processing routines.
+A simple project to experiment with the SAI device on STM32F7, and some audio processing routines.

 Implemented:
 - Fast white noise generator